jlevy/kmd/README.md

 # kmd

-A command line for knowledge exploration.
+**A command-line power tool for knowledge tasks.**

+“*Simple should be simple.
+Complex should be possible.*” —Alan Kay

 ## Running the kmd Shell

-Although you can run it as a library or for single commands, the best way to use kmd is as its own shell, which a shell environment based on [xonsh](https://xon.sh/).
+The best way to use kmd is as its own shell, which a shell environment based on [xonsh](https://xon.sh/).
+If you've used a bash or Python shell before, xonsh is very intuitive.
+If you don't want to use xonsh, you can still use it from other shells or as a Python library.

-You get a full environment with all actions, completions, and other commands.
+Within the kmd shell you get a full environment with all actions and commands.
+You also get intelligent auto-complete and a built-in assistant to help you perform tasks.

-## Python Setup
+## Python and Shell Setup

 Ensure you have these set up: